shnala/e-commerce-backend-bcs/README.md

 ```md
 baseurl/api/products
 ```
-To make a change to a specific Product, write as follows, and substite :id with the integer id that identifies that product (perform a GET request on products first to see the integer id of all products):
+To make a change to a specific Product, write as follows, and substitute :id with the integer id that identifies that product (perform a GET request on products first to see the integer id of all products):
 ```md
 baseurl/api/products/:id
 ```